trebisky/ebaz4205_miner/blink1/README.md

 self contained in the PL and load and start it from the PS.

+The end result is the green LED on the EBAZ will blink.

 As much as anything it is a driver for the devcfg section of the Zynq chip on the Ebaz board.